DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 "..Yeah, we've discussed it with Io Resistance."

-Looking at Jeanne, who answered like that, there was no Fairin by her side.
+Looking at Jeanne, who answered like that, there was no Farin by her side.
-As being responsible for negotiations with foreign gods, Fairin has been finalizing details of the agreement in the village.
+As being responsible for negotiations with foreign gods, Farin has been finalizing details of the agreement in the village.

 "And then, Kai.
 As we've been discussing yesterday.